friedkeenan/nxpy/cpython/Doc/c-api/init_config.rst

       :data:`sys._xoptions`.

-   .. c:member:: int _use_peg_parser

-      Enable PEG parser?
-Default: 1.

-      Set to 0 by :option:`-X oldparser <-X>` and :envvar:`PYTHONOLDPARSER`.

-      See also :pep:`617`.

-      .. deprecated-removed:: 3.9 3.10

 If ``parse_argv`` is non-zero, ``argv`` arguments are parsed the same way the regular Python parses command line arguments, and Python arguments are stripped from ``argv``: see :ref:`Command Line Arguments